-To achieve maximum performance we recommend that the speaker cable be at least 16 gauge or larger for runs over 50 feet (15m) and that the cable be double insulated.
-A CL2 or CL3 rated cable is usually sufficient.
+To achieve maximum performance from your new speakers we strongly suggest the use of good quality stereo cable.
+We recommend that the cable be at least 16 gauge or larger for runs of over 50 feet (15m) and that the cable be double insulated.
+This is often referred to as "jacketed" speaker cable and CL-2 or CL-3 rated.
 "Zip cord," which is single insulated and is often made with clear insulation, should be avoided as it is not as durable.
-Allow about 21⁄2 feet (0.8m) of free cable at the speaker cut-out and sufficient length at the other end to reach the electronics.
+Allow about $2\frac{1}{2}$ feet (0.8m) of free cable at the speaker cut-out and sufficient length at the other end to reach the electronics.
 Having to add extra cable later can be tedious and time consuming.